 FairVote’s proposals that most directly speak to this problem zero in on changing statutory laws for how we hold elections.

-U.S. House Elections: We are building support for the Ranked Choice Voting Act.
+U.S. House Elections: We are building support for the Fair Representation Act.
 It would make three key changes:

 States can also make changes right now to promote the goals of the Ranked Choice Voting Act.
 For example, one proposal would have state enter into an "Interstate Compact for Fair Representation."
 This would be a contract between two or more states that would each agree to elect using ranked choice voting in multi-winner districts drawn by independent redistricting commissions.

 Gerrymandering is often blamed for problems that are really inherent in the use of single-winner districts, such as a lack of competition or outcomes that unfairly favor one political party.
 Bipartisan redistricting commissions, independent redistricting commissions, and citizen redistricting commission are often seen as the solution to gerrymandered districts because they take district maps out of partisan (or even political) hands.
 There are good reasons to take power away from partisans in drawing district, but analyses by FairVote and leading scholars show that no matter how a state redistricts, single-winner districts tend to lead to outcomes controlled by the partisans that maintain the power of one party in a district.
 Despite the frequent association of gerrymandering with bizarrely shaped districts and poor aesthetics, both merely provide circumstantial evidence of legislative wrongdoing.
 Drawing oddly-shaped districts